algosup/2024-2025-project-1-fpga-team-3/TechnicalSpecification/Technical_Specification.md

   - **Car Movement:** Each car on the road can be controlled using binary counters or shift registers, moving the cars from one end of the screen to the other.

-  - **Switches and Inputs:** The player’s inputs from the switches (up, down, left, right) are read as binary values (1 for pressed, 0 for unpressed).
-These binary values drive the game logic, determining how the frog moves.
+  - **Switches and Inputs:** The player's inputs from the switches (up, down, left, right) are read as binary values (1 for pressed, 0 for unpressed).
+These values control the game logic, determining how the frog moves.

 - **Finite State Machines (FSM):**
 In digital systems like the Frogger game, finite state machines (FSMs) are used to control the game's flow, such as starting, playing, pausing, or resetting the game.
 Each state of the FSM is represented using binary encoding.